2022 Winter Walks

 Winter Walks are back beginning in January 2022!
 Please note that our community tours are free and open to all members of the community.
 If you would like to make a contribution to NCF and our mission to permanently conserve and protect the island’s rare resources and special habitats, you may call us at 508- 228-2884 or make an online donation here.

 - To register, please click on the date of the walk below that you would like to attend.

 - Once your reservation is processed, we will send you an email to confirm the availability of space on your requested walk and directions to the meeting location.

-- Walks begin promptly at 11 AM and last approximately one hour.
-All walks are around 1 – 1.5 miles.
-Please wear comfortable walking shoes, warm layers, and be prepared for inclement weather.
+- Walks begin promptly at 11 AM and last approximately 90 minutes.
+All walks are around 2.5 miles over gravel Please wear comfortable walking shoes, warm layers, and be prepared for inclement weather.